VelsDie/Windows-7-for-new-hardware/README.md

 9. then leave everything as default and create it
 10. after its created go down and select the VHD
 11. right click on it and click on initialize disk and select it as MBR
-12. Then deatach the vhd
+12. Then detach the vhd
 13. now open your VM as admin
 14. make a new machine
 15. select the iso as the given iso and name the machine as Windows 7 and click on skip unattended installation